Battle of Cao Bằng (1979): Aftermath

 Although the Chinese had eventually captured Cao Bằng from the Vietnamese 346th Division, the capture of the city had seriously spoiled their original plan.
 By 26 February, China claimed to have annihilated the VPA 677th, 681st (probably the 481st), and 246th Regiments.
 For the duration of the battle, PLA units had been tied down for nearly ten days by a single Vietnamese division.
 Chinese forces also failed to seek and engage the bulk of Vietnamese regular units.
 For instance, it took the PLA a whole day searching for VPA regulars in the Ke Map Nua area, 3 km north of Cao Bằng, without any results.
 With the exception of Sóc Giang, most of the clashes were fought against Vietnamese militia and citizen-soldiers, who had inflicted heavy losses on Chinese troops and held off their invasion.
-Nevertheless, Vietnam's ultimate loss of Cao Bang and Lạng Sơn exposed the local economy to ruin.
+Nevertheless, Vietnam's ultimate loss of Cao Bằng and Lạng Sơn exposed the local economy to ruin.
 Retreating Chinese forces adopted a scorched earth policy, destroying infrastructure, industrial facilities, and population centers.
-Restoration of these economic centers was slow as Chinese psychological warfare kept Vietnam on a war footing while China committed to the Chinese economic reform.
+Restoration of these economic centers was slow as Chinese psychological warfare kept Vietnam on a war footing while China committed to the reform and opening up.

 The Chinese army waged an energetic counterinsurgency campaign to cover its retreat.
 In its course, the Chinese were accused of various war crimes by Vietnamese authorities, such as the Tong Chup massacre at the village of Tổng Chúp, Hòa An District on 9 March, in which troopers of the PLA 42nd Army had reportedly executed 43 civilians by axes.
 Allegations remain largely unverifiable and unbenknowest to the international community as no Western correspondents were able to access the Sino-Vietnamese border region when fighting was occurring.
 However, the Vietnamese recorded the incident with photographs and interviews.
 The Xinhua News Agency denied any Chinese involvement in such atrocities.